Iliad: English translations

 After a discussion of the metres employed by previous translators, Arnold argues for a poetical dialect hexameter translation of the Iliad, like the original.
 "Laborious as this meter was, there were at least half a dozen attempts to translate the entire Iliad or Odyssey in hexameters; the last in 1945.
 Perhaps the most fluent of them was by J. Henry Dart [1862] in response to Arnold."
-In 1870, the American poet William Cullen Bryant published a blank verse version, that Van Wyck Brooks describes as "simple, faithful."
+In 1870, the American poet William Cullen Bryant published a blank verse version, that Van Wyck Brooks describes as "simple, faithful".

 An 1898 translation by Samuel Butler was published by Longmans.
 Butler had read Classics at Cambridge University, graduating in 1859.

-Since 1950, there have been several English translations.
-Richmond Lattimore's version (1951) is "a free six-beat" line-for-line rendering that explicitly eschews "poetical dialect" for "the plain English of today."
-It is literal, unlike older verse renderings.
-Robert Fitzgerald's version (Oxford World's Classics, 1974) strives to situate the Iliad in the musical forms of English poetry.
-His forceful version is freer, with shorter lines that increase the sense of swiftness and energy.
+Since 1950, there have been several English translations: Richmond Lattimore's version (1951) is "a free six-beat" line-for-line rendering in often unidiomatic, often archaic English.
+Robert Fitzgerald's version (Oxford World's Classics, 1974) uses shorter, mostly iambic lines and numerous allusions to earlier English poetry.

-Robert Fagles (Penguin Classics, 1990) and Stanley Lombardo (1997) are bolder than Lattimore in adding dramatic significance to Homer's conventional and formulaic language.
-Rodney Merrill's translation (University of Michigan Press, 2007) not only renders the work in English verse like the dactylic hexameter of the original, but also conveys the oral-formulaic nature of the epic song, to which that musical meter gives full value.
-Barry B. Powell's translation (Oxford University Press, 2014) renders the Homeric Greek with a simplicity and dignity reminiscent of the original.
+Robert Fagles (Penguin Classics, 1990) and Stanley Lombardo (1997) are bolder than Lattimore in adding more contemporary American-English idioms to convey Homer's conventional and formulaic language.
+Rodney Merrill's translation (University of Michigan Press, 2007) renders the work in English verse like the dactylic hexameter of the original.

+Stephen Mitchell's 2011 translation of the Iliad draws upon the original Greek text to present a modernized English version, which includes a detailed introduction.

 Peter Green translated the Iliad in 2015, a version published by the University of California Press.

 Caroline Alexander published the first full-length English translation by a woman in 2015.

+Emily Wilson's 2023 translation uses unrhymed iambic pentameters.